 It is normally spread through bites by fleas from infected rodents.
-Its main symptoms include: fever, headache, rash and even respiratory attacks.
+Its main symptoms include fever, headache, rash, and even respiratory attacks.
 It is however easily treatable through antibiotics.
 What about rabies?
 Can mice have rabies?
-According to Centers for Disease Control and Prevention, mice are almost never found to be infected with rabies and are also not known to transmit rabies to humans since their life-cycle is very short.
+According to the Centers for Disease Control and Prevention, mice are almost never found to be infected with rabies and are also not known to transmit rabies to humans since their life cycle is very short.

 2. Hantavirus Pulmonary Syndrome (HPS)

 This often fatal disease is transmitted through coming into contact with infected rodents or their droppings or urine.
 It may also be spread through inhaling dust that is contaminated with infected rodents’ urine or droppings.

 Plague was once a deadly disease that killed millions of people but is currently under control.
 However, there are areas in the world where the disease still occurs.
 It normally attacks a person’s circulatory and respiratory systems and is fatal within a few days.
 The mode of transmission is through bites by fleas from infected rodents or by handling an infected rodent.

 Pox is normally transmitted through bites by mites from affected mice.
 Its symptoms include: fever, headaches and rashes.